-Zak Bagans the host of Ghost Adventures had bought the house in 2014, and during 2015 had filmed a documentary in the home about the events that had transpired there.
-He claimed that there was something powerful, dark and intelligent haunting the small structure.
+Zak Bagans the host of Ghost Adventures bought the house in 2014, and during 2015 filmed a documentary in the home about the events that transpired within its walls.
+He claimed something powerful, dark and intelligent haunted the small structure.

-In an email interview, Bagans, who said he is Catholic, is not revealing much at this time, but he is convinced there was an evil presence in the home.
+In an email interview Bagans, who is Catholic said he is convinced there was an evil presence in the home.

 “I do believe the dark forces in the house were aware of my presence and did interfere with the production in many different ways — some serious,” he said.
 Bagans added that, immediately after his investigation, he developed an unexplained physical illness from which he continues to suffer.

 Father Michael Maginot conducted a series of exorcisms in 2013, even though he was not the exorcist serving the Archdiocese of Indianapolis.
 However he was the pastor of St. Stephen Martyr Church in Merrillville, Ind.iana, and the person the family reached out to originally.
 Due to this, Bishop Dale Melczek allowed Father Maginot to handle the case under supervision of Father Vincent Lampert, pastor of St. Malachy Church and the exorcist for the Archdiocese of Indianapolis,

 Father Maginot was contracted as an adviser to Bagan's film, however he requested a written clause in the agreement specifying the retelling would be truthful.

 “The truth makes it fascinating,” he said in an interview with The Register.
 “The devil looks bad in this.
 He loses a lot of mystique.”